Option Pricing with Time-Varying Volatility Risk Aversion: Summary

+We have introduced a novel option pricing model based on a flexible pricing kernel with time-varying risk aversion.
+This model, denoted DHNG, offers an elegant and tractable framework when combined with the Heston-Nandi GARCH model.
+The variance risk ratio, $\eta_{t}$, emerges as the fundamental variable that captures all time variation in the pricing kernel.
+This ratio is functionally linked to the variance risk aversion parameter, which defines the curvature of the pricing kernel, and the framework can generate the empirically observed shapes of the pricing kernel.
+Additionally, $\eta_{t}$ is closely related to a range of well-known measures of sentiment, disagreement, uncertainty, and other key economic variables.

+Under the assumptions characterizing the DHNG model, we derived a closed-form expression for the VIX and an approximate option pricing formula.
+This formula is based on a novel approximation method that can yield affine-type pricing formulae for non-affine models.
+The method has proven to be highly accurate in simulation studies.
+Our comprehensive empirical analysis demonstrated that DHNG significantly reduces derivative pricing errors.
+Specifically, DHNG typically reduces the root mean square error of pricing errors by more than 50\% compared to the CHNG models where $\eta_{t}$ is constant.
+This substantial reduction in pricing errors is observed both in-sample and out-of-sample.

-The key idea in this paper is to model time variation in the pricing kernel parameters, where the dynamic properties are driven by suitable first order conditions.
-This idea can also be applied to other models, than the Heston-Nandi GARCH model used in this paper.
-For instance, it could be used in conjunction with other popular GARCH models, such as EGARCH, GJR-GARCH, and NGARCH, see, \citet{Nelson91}, \citet{Glosten1993}, and \citet{Engle_Ng_1993}.
-The same idea can also be applied to modern volatility models that utilize realized measures of volatility, such as Realized GARCH models by \citet{HansenHuangShek:2012} and \citet{HansenHuang:2016}, the GARV model by \citet{ChristoffersenFeunouJacobsMeddahi2014} , and the LHARG, see \citet{MajewskiBormettiCorsi2015}.
-Closed-form option pricing formula will likely be unattainable once time-varying variance risk aversion is introduced to these model.
-However approximation methods, such as those by \citet{DuanGauthierSimonato1999}, may be used instead.
+The time-varying pricing kernel can also be combined with other GARCH models, such as EGARCH, GJR-GARCH, and NGARCH, see \citet{Nelson91}, \citet{Glosten1993}, and \citet{Engle_Ng_1993}, as well as volatility models that utilize realized measures of volatility, such as Realized GARCH models by \citet{HansenHuangShek:2012} and \citet{HansenHuang:2016}, the GARV model by \citet{ChristoffersenFeunouJacobsMeddahi2014}, and the LHARG, see \citet{MajewskiBormettiCorsi2015}.
+For some of these models, such as GARV and LHARG, it is possible to define an Auxiliary models with an affine MGF, and it may be possible to establish closed-form option pricing expressions with the approximation method we have proposed in this paper.
+Other approximation methods, such as that by \citet{DuanGauthierSimonato1999}, may be applicable to the non-affine models.

-In this paper, we have introduced time-variation to the pricing kernel, while preserving the model structure under the physical measure.
-An implication is that the equity risk parameter, $\lambda$, which is a parameter in the Heston-Nandi GARCH model, is constant.
-So the additional time-variation we have introduced to the pricing kernel, get embedded in the compensation for variance risk.
-However, the score-driven approach can also be applied to $\lambda$, as well as other parameters in the physical part of the model.
-We leave this for future work.